 The Conyngham/Sugarloaf Joint Municipal Authority recently administered smoke tests to inspect sewer laterals for any defects.
 CCTV video footage was taken of those suspected to have significant damage.
-If you received a letter from the Authority in regard to your property’s lateral, please review the information on this page to better understand its contents.
-If not, now is the time to educate yourself and prevent future basement backup!
+If you received a letter from the Authority, in regard to your property’s lateral, please review the information on this page to better understand its contents.
+If not, now’s the time to educate yourself and learn how to prevent future basement backup!

 What is a sewer lateral?

 A sewer lateral is a pipe that carries waste water to the public sewer main located under a street, alley or easement.
 From there it is transported to the local sewage treatment facility.
 Private laterals are necessary to direct sewage from drains and toilets away from an individual’s home.